SimonaPappalardo/iOS-WeatherApp/README.md

 - forecast for 5 days
 - pull the table to refresh the information
 - conversion Celsius/Fahrenheit and vice versa
+- displayed weather icons as they come from the API

 Here in the following the list of things still to do given more time (estimation given):